Blog

 Protecting yourself against disinformation attempts is critical as it can introduce additional and unforeseen physical and cyber threats.

-Interconnected threats: The Russia-Ukraine War
+Interconnected Threats: The Russia-Ukraine War

 The Russia-Ukraine War has been an unprecedented display of the convergence of physical, geopolitical, and cyber threats.
 Starting in 2014, Russia leveraged propaganda and disinformation tactics to recruit individuals into pro-Russia militias fighting in the Donetsk and Luhansk People’s Republics (DPR and LPR).
 Prior to their invasion of Ukraine, Flashpoint reported a significant increase in DPR and LPR recruitment and fundraising efforts on various Russian-language social media and chat platforms.
 Furthermore, by monitoring Russian infantry’s social media activity, Flashpoint was able to track physical evidence of Russian military mobilization to strategic Ukrainian border locations.